husnjak/IGDB-API-JVM/README.md

 ```

 ## ImageBuilder
-To simplify the process of building the image URLs for IGDB images there is a new function called `imageBuilder` which is a helping tool in requesting the perfect sized images for your project.
+To simplify the process of building the image URLs for IGDBs images there is a function called `imageBuilder` which is a helping tool in requesting the perfect sized images for your project.
 The function requires you to get the `image_id` then set your desired size (resolution), set your desired image format (default is set to PNG).
 ```kotlin
 // Kotlin Example
 val image_id = "mnljdjtrh44x4snmierh"